-- 4.3.1 The Infection Prevention Team will co-ordinate the actions required to resolve the outbreak in conjunction with the staff departmental manager, matron and lead clinician for the area. - 4.3.2 A designated lead will be nominated to co-ordinate the response to an SI - 4.3.3 Where an Outbreak Committee is formed, formed the Chair will normally be the Chief Executive or nominated Director.
-Out of hours, the Executive Director on-call will assume this responsibility. - 4.3.4 The initial Outbreak Committee meeting will be co-ordinated and administered by the Infection Prevention Team.
-Future arrangements to meet will be agreed during that meeting. - 4.3.5 A standard agenda for initial Outbreak Committee meetings is provided in Attachment 6 and COVID outbreak meetings Attachment 10. - 4.3.6 The date and time of the next Outbreak Committee meeting will be communicated at the end of each meeting. - 4.3.7 Requirements for additional finance required to support areas affected by outbreaks must be made to the Director of Finance for assessment.
-This will usually be done by the Head of Nursing- Corporate Support Services or DIPC.
+- 4.3.1 The Infection Prevention Team will co-ordinate the actions required to resolve the outbreak in conjunction with the staff departmental manager, matron and lead clinician for the area. - 4.3.2 A designated lead will be nominated to co-ordinate the response to an outbreak or a severe/significant outbreak/incident - 4.3.3 Where an Outbreak Committee is formed, the Chair will normally be the Chief Executive, Chief nurse/DIPC or nominated Director.
+Out of hours, the Executive Director on-call will assume this responsibility.

+- 4.3.4 The initial Outbreak Committee meeting will be co-ordinated and administered by the Infection Prevention Team.
+Future arrangements to meet will be agreed during that meeting. - 4.3.5 A standard agenda for initial Outbreak Committee meetings is provided in Attachment 5. - 4.3.6 The date and time of the next Outbreak Committee meeting will be communicated at the end of each meeting. - 4.3.7 Requirements for additional finance required to support areas affected by outbreaks must be made to the Director of Finance for assessment.
+This will usually be done by the Head of Nursing- Corporate Support Services or Director for Infection Prevention (DIPC)